On geometrically finite degenerations I: boundaries of main hyperbolic components: Quasi post-critically finite sequences of Blaschke products

 \subsection{Degeneration of rational maps}

 Let $\Rat_d$ denote the space of rational maps of degree $d$.
-By fixing a coordinate system, a rational map can be expressed as a ratio of two homogeneous polynomials (or homogeneous anti-polynomials) $f(z:w) = (P(z,w):Q(z,w))$, where $P$ and $Q$ have degree $d$ with no common divisors.
+By fixing a coordinate system of $\hat \C \cong \Proj^1(\C)$, a rational map can be expressed as a ratio of two homogeneous polynomials $f(z:w) = (P(z,w):Q(z,w))$, where $P$ and $Q$ have degree $d = \deg(f)$ with no common divisors.
 Thus, using the coefficients of $P$ and $Q$ as parameters, we have